How can you compare two career options in terms of how satisfying and high-impact they’ll be?

 2) How large a contribution can you make to the problem?
 This can be further broken down into:

 - Contribution through using your position for advocacy

 Some other rules of thumb to consider are:

 - Will you have flexibility over which problems you work on?

 - Have people who’ve had a lot of impact pursued this route in the past?

 - Do people neglect this path for bad reasons?

 - Do you have a theory of how you can use this route to achieve much more than normal?

-Here’s a list of our four types of influential career.
+Here’s a list of high-impact careers.